 This section provides some tips for debugging and performance tuning for model inference on Databricks.
-For an overview, refer to the inference workflow.
+For an overview, see the deep learning inference workflow.

 - Reduce the model to a trivial model and measure the examples per second.
 If the difference of the end to end time between the full model and the trivial model is minimal, then the data input pipeline is likely a bottleneck, otherwise model inference is the bottleneck.

 - If running model inference with GPU, check the GPU utilization metrics.
 If GPU utilization is not continuously high, then the data input pipeline may be the bottleneck.